Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 If you are doing everything right and still are unable to keep your neon tetra active, your neon tetra might be genetically defective.
 This means that your poor neon tetra was born with a deformed swim bladder.

 Moreover, this condition is even aggravated as these fish grow older.
-The problem here is the breeding of the neon tetra so that they can carry a certain trait.
-With the increase in popularity, people want a particular shape and size or color of neon tetra.
+The problem here is breeding the neon tetra so they can carry a certain trait.
+With the increase in popularity, people want a particular shape, size, or color of neon tetra.

-Thus, causing the neon tetra to grow in a desirable format can cause genetic deformity in neon tetras.
+Thus, causing the neon tetra to grow in a desirable format can cause genetic deformity in neon tetra.
 Hence, keeping them afloat and inactive.

 What Do I Do To Make My Neon Tetra Active and Healthy?